Beyond Reward Hacking: Causal Rewards for Large Language Model Alignment

+Early efforts to mitigate spurious correlations and reward hacking in RLHF have primarily focused on penalizing specific biases within reward models~\citep{mnih2015human}, especially correcting for length bias.
+For example,~\citet{singhal2023long} reveals that length-based biases in reward models significantly influence RLHF outcomes, often overshadowing non-length-related features, and proposes mitigation strategies such as balanced preference datasets, reward data augmentation, confidence-based truncation, increased KL penalties, explicit length penalties, omitting long outputs, and focusing on non-length reward metrics.
 To address the overemphasis on longer response,~\citet{shen2023loose} proposed a Product-of-Experts (PoE) framework to decouple reward modeling from sequence length, thereby reducing the reward model's preference for verbose but low-quality responses.
 Building on this,~\citet{eisenstein2023helping} introduced reward model ensembles to moderate reward hacking by diversifying the sources of feedback and reducing reliance on any single reward model’s spurious correlations.
 However, this method only partially mitigates the problem and falls short of fully eliminating reward hacking.
 More recently,~\citet{rame2024warm} proposed Weight Averaged Reward Models (WARM), which enhance robustness to distribution shifts by averaging model weights, offering a more efficient and effective alternative to ensemble-based policy interpolation.
 ODIN~\citep{chen2024odin} advanced this line of work by introducing a disentangled reward model architecture to tackle length bias.
 Their approach separates reward factors into two linear heads, isolating content quality for use during RL fine-tuning, thus improving performance without sacrificing efficiency.

 In contrast to these approaches, our causal reward modeling incorporates causal regularization directly into the reward modeling process.
 By enforcing counterfactual invariance, we ensure that model responses align with the true causal effects of human preferences rather than being driven by spurious correlations.
 Notably, unlike existing methods~\citep{singhal2023long, chen2024odin} that address a single type of spurious correlation, our approach fundamentally mitigates a broad spectrum of spurious correlations, providing a comprehensive solution to reward hacking and enabling more reliable alignment with human preferences.